leonardo-fan/employee-database-editor-webapp/README.md

-# mern
+# Employee Database GUI

+This is a project done to learn backend and frontend technologies and frameworks through the MERN stack (MongoDB, ExpressJS, NodeJS, ReactJS + Bootstrap).

-Tutorial to create similar web app here: https://www.mongodb.com/languages/mern-stack-tutorial
+Tutorial to create similar web app can be found here: https://www.mongodb.com/languages/mern-stack-tutorial

 **Server Dependencies**
 * mongodb: drivers to allow NodeJS app to connect to db